-Net investment in capital assets:
+Net Investment in capital assets:

-Land and land improvements
+Land and land improvements \$ 2,699,456

-Other capital assets, net of accumulated depreciation Less capital-related debt g.
-Lease Receivable
+Other capital assets, net of accumulated depreciation 110,847,754

+Less capital-related debt (112,641,951)

-Plus unspent bond proceeds
+Plus unspent bond proceeds 7,026,114

-Less unamortized premium
+Less unamortized premium (1,198,701)

 Less capital-related accounts payable

-Net investment in capital assets
+Net investment in capital assets \$ 6,732,672

+g.
+Receivable

-The Authority has entered into two long-term lease agreements with Brown County, Wisconsin, which end on the latest stated maturity date of any bonds issued to finance the development costs of the Brown County Resch Center Project and the Brown County Expo Center.
-At December 31, 2021, the Authority has recognized a lease receivable equal to the outstanding lease revenue bonds of \$114,941,951.
-Because payments will be received in the future to finance future principal and interest maturities, the lease receivable is offset by unearned revenue to indicate these receivables are not available to finance current expenditures of the Authority.
+The Authority has entered into two long-term agreements with Brown County, Wisconsin, which end on the latest stated maturity date of any bonds issued to finance the development costs of the Brown County Resch Center Project and the Brown County Expo Center.
+At December 31, 2022, the Authority has recognized a receivable equal to the outstanding lease revenue bonds of \$112,641,951.
+Because payments will be received in the future to finance future principal and interest maturities, the receivable is offset by unearned revenue to indicate these receivables are not available to finance current expenditures of the Authority.